dominic-source/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12 - Produce combination of letters
 Task 13 - Print float
 Task 100 - convert a base 10 variable to base 16
+Task 102
+Task 103 - Addition of base